Wiladams/svgandme/README.md

 Here, svgandme fills in the blanks, having a modest amount of support for style sheets, and some more esoteric features of the SVG specification.

-## Not supported</br>
-- Animation  - Very runtime specific, not likely to ever be included
-- Filters    - will depend on future blend2d support
-- Path based clipping - will depend on future blend2d support

 ## Usage</br>
  Look into the 'testy/' directory for some example projects.  'svgimage' shows the basics of how to